nutechsoftware/alarmdecoder-smartthings/README.md

     2. Select **My Devices**
     3. Select the  **AlarmDecoder(AD2)** device for your HUBs location.
     4. Click Preferences(**edit**) link.
-    5. Enter the Rest API key you generated from [https://alarmdecoder.local/api/](https://alarmdecoder.local/api/)
+    5. Enter the Rest API key you generated from the AlarmDecoder webapp
     6. Enter the alarm code you'd like to use to arm/disarm your panel.
     7. In the Panel Type - Type of panel enter **ADEMCO** or **DSC** depending on the panel type.